 - Behavioral changes cause you to avoid certain stimuli or scenarios.

 Since there are different types of anxiety disorders, there is a range of symptoms that one may experience.
-These symptoms may include any combination of the following:
+These symptoms may include any combination of physical or psychological symptoms:

 - Feeling nervous, restless, or tense